BFA in Art Education

 Program Distinctions

-UNCG’s Art Education Program is committed to diversifying the field of art education by supporting BIPOC (Black, Indigenous, and People of Color) students through culturally responsive curriculum, teaching, advising, and student teaching placements.
-We aim to continue growing a critical mass of BIPOC art educators as well as actively anti-racist white art teachers.
-We believe the present moment is calling for deep reflection and transformative action in all social institutions including art education.
+UNCG’s Art Education Program is committed to diversifying the field of art education by supporting students from historically marginalized racial and ethnic backgrounds through culturally responsive curriculum, teaching, advising, and student teaching placements.
+We aim to continue growing a strong and diverse community of art educators who are prepared to engage in inclusive, anti-racist teaching practices.

 In UNCG’s Art Education Program, we see ourselves as a family of faculty and students.
 Our students form close friendships and strong support networks for each other and receive attentive mentorship from our faculty.
 Alumni often stay connected to the program and return for lectures and workshops and as supervising teachers for our practicum and student teachers.
-In addition to coursework, our students complete 60 or more hours of practicum experiences in public school art classrooms and in UNCG’s Summer Art and Design Institute for high school art students.
+In addition to coursework, our students complete over 100 hours of practicum experiences in public school art classrooms and in UNCG’s Summer Arts and Design Intensive Camp for high school art students.

 Our graduates are well prepared for art education careers and we typically have close to 100% job placement for our graduates every year.